epk/envoy-egress-mitm/README.md

 ## Envoy Egress MITM

-WIP (really scrappy)

-A proof of concept Envoy configured as a L4 SNI forward proxy that lazily mints self signed certificates based on SNI.
+A proof of concept that:
+- Starts as a L4 SNI forward proxy
+- Mints self signed certificates based on SNI
+- Hijacks/MITMs subsequent requests for the given SNI host

+This is highly experimental.

 ## Getting started